docxology/cohereants/markdown/08_empirical_studies.md

 ## Introduction

-This section presents a comprehensive review of empirical evidence supporting the vibrational theory of olfaction and infrared sensing in insects.
-The evidence spans multiple domains including molecular spectroscopy, behavioral studies, morphological analysis, and quantum mechanical modeling.
-Each study is analyzed for its implications regarding the vibrational theory and its relationship to traditional stereochemical models.

-**Analytical Framework**: The analysis is grounded in tested computational models (documented in the Appendices), including Fermi Estimation and meta‑material frameworks.
-These provide quantitative, information‑theoretic analysis of empirical evidence with cross‑domain synthesis.
-All results referenced here can be regenerated deterministically via `scripts/generate_integrated_analysis.py`, `scripts/generate_research_figures.py`, and the dedicated case-study scripts referenced in \cref{sec:app_sensilla_array,sec:app_environmental_channel,sec:app_detection_limits,sec:app_neural_encoding,sec:app_spectral_unmixing,sec:app_plasmonic_geometry,sec:app_active_inference}` which import only `src/` logic.

-**Evidence Integration**: The empirical studies are integrated through a unified analytical framework that quantifies the strength of evidence across different domains and provides testable predictions for future experimental validation.
+This section summarizes empirical evidence relevant to IR‑based olfaction, organized by domain: spectroscopy, morphology, neurophysiology, behavior, and computational modeling.
+For each entry we list key quantitative results and the `src/` code anchors used to reproduce or benchmark findings.

+**Analytical framing**: Evidence is evaluated using the repository's deterministic computational tools (Fermi Estimation, meta‑material analysis, environmental channel models).
+Referenced artifacts are reproducible via provided scripts (e.g., `scripts/generate_integrated_analysis.py`, `scripts/generate_research_figures.py`) and depend only on `src/` core logic.

+**Evidence integration**: Each empirical claim maps to a reproducible code path and validation tests, enabling cross‑domain synthesis and direct experimental follow‑up.

 ## Molecular Spectroscopy Evidence